 The Truth about Conditional Use Permits

 Conditional use permits are often touted as a kind of exception to the zoning code for uses that are beneficial to the community.
-For instance, Tacoma’s conditional use tip sheet, still explains conditional use permits in this way.
+For instance, Tacoma’s conditional use pamphlet, still explains conditional use permits in this way.

 However, that is no longer the whole story.
-Today, conditional use permits are imposed on many common property uses.
-Instead, they operate as an opportunity for bureaucrats to ensure that a use won’t negatively affect a neighborhood.
-As a result, you (usually) don’t need to prove that a particular use will be beneficial to the neighborhood to obtain a conditional use permit.
-Instead, you merely have to show that the use won’t harm the neighborhood.
+Today, conditional use permits are an extra hurdle that regulators have put in place before property owners can use their properties for an especially intense use.
+Therefore, you no longer need to prove that a particular use will be a benefit to the neighborhood; you merely have to show that the use won’t harm the neighborhood.

 How the Zoning Code Implements Conditional Use Permits